Digital Garden

 In the past I maintained a wiki based on MoinMoin, which sort of filled the niche of what I’m trying to accomplish here.
 It was bascially a personal knowledge base.
 It got hacked and I eventually stopped using it, partially because I wanted a purely text based one that I could edit with Emacs.

-I've recently started experimenting with org-roam for this kind of stuff, even if I'm not totally sold on the finicky zettelkaten aspect of it.
+I’ve recently started experimenting with Org Roam for this kind of stuff, even if I’m not totally sold on the finicky zettelkasten aspect of it.

 Text based garden